Self Help - Schizophrenia Awareness

 Schizophrenic symptoms in adult patients often seem to be correlated with childhood experiences of rejection, abandonment, loss of love, seductiveness on the parts of parents, and other forms of psychic trauma.
 They usually are emotionally cold, withdrawn, sensitive, and eccentric since childhood.
 They may do well academically, but their social adjustment is impoverished, and they prefer solitary hobbies to the exclusion of interests, which would require interaction with their fellows.
 Their paranoia is suspicious, mistrustful, and envious of others.

-- Delusions: Someone is following, people stalking me on the internet, someone is tapping my phone calls, someone is poisoning my food, someone is watching me or monitoring me, etc. They feel that their thoughts are erased or hijacked by an external force.
+- Delusions: Someone is following me, people stalking me on the internet, someone is tapping my phone calls, someone is poisoning my food, someone is watching me or monitoring me, etc. They feel that their thoughts are erased or hijacked by an external force.

 - Illusion: Misinterpretation of sensory perception.
 It includes seeing smoke as ghosts in the dark, every small shiny object on walls as cameras, people who look at one is considered as staring, etc.